Spring Skiing in Colorado Good Times Deck Parties Ahead

 - Slush bumps - early morning bump skiing in the spring is not fun.
 The bumps are rock-hard and unforgiving.
 However, on the right spring day, the bumps suddenly become soft when the sun comes out and beams down on your favorite mogul run.
 This is when the fun starts.
 Slushy bumps ski more like powder bumps and are forgiving.
 You can experience "hero" skiing.
 This means the soft bump conditions will make you feel like a superstar with the ease and enjoyment you will experience when taking them on.

-- Corn snow – skiing corn snow is actually a window of time where crust-snow has had the top inch or so of hard crust-snow softened due to direct sun warming.
+- Corn snow - skiing corn snow is a window of time where crust-snow has had the top inch or so of hard crust-snow softened due to direct sun warming.
 Giving the snow a granular or corn-like consistency.
 Below the top, soft snow or corn snow remains a hard base.
 Corn snow is desirable to ski or ride on as it mimics powder skiing but is incredibly carvable and stable.
 Corn snow conditions make very steep terrain skiable.
 Terrain that would otherwise be too hard to get an edge in or too avalanche-prone during deep snow days.

-March, April Spring Ski Trips
+March, April Spring Skiing Trips

 January and February are generally considered the best (or the most reliable) months to ski in Colorado.
-When March and April roll around, most tourists have gone home, meaning less crowded slopes, shorter lift lines, and more skiable terrain for you and the local folks out there.
+When March and April roll around, most tourists have gone home, meaning less crowded slopes, shorter lift lines, and more skiable terrain for you and the local folks.
 If you’re coming from out of town, lodging tends to be a little cheaper in the spring so that you can book a weekend getaway with your household or friends with less concern for your wallet.

 Dual Sports Spring Skiing and more